 The District's distance learning offerings are designed to provide students with greater access to the District's programs and are available to all students.
-Distance learning opportunities are available through online courses, ITV course offerings and Live-Interactive online courses.
+Distance learning opportunities are available through online, hybrid, and Virtual Classroom (also known as Live-Interactive Online (LIO) courses.